From the D 2 the LBC: Music video

 The music video for "From the D 2 the LBC" was released alongside the single.
 Directed by James Larese, the video alternates between live-action shots of Eminem and Snoop Dogg and an animated video that shows the rappers imagined as NFT-esque avatars in a comic book.
+In the beginning of the clip, Eminem smells smoke in his studio, then Snoop Dogg is seen smoking cannabis in his studio.

 Live performances

-On the day of the single's release, Eminem and Snoop Dogg performed the song live at ApeFest, a festival held in New York for Bored Ape NFT holders.
-On August 28, 2022, they performed the song live at the 2022 MTV Video Music Awards in Newark, New Jersey.
+On August 28, 2022, Eminem and Snoop Dogg performed the song live at the 2022 MTV Video Music Awards in Newark, New Jersey.